Short lists with short programs in short time: The upper bounds

-\begin{theorem} Given a family of expanders as above we can construct a computable graph $G$ with $L=\zo^*$ that has on-line matching with overhead $c(n)+O(\log n)$ and the degree of each left node is $O(D(n)n)$.
-The matching strategy for $G$ is computable.
-Moreover, if given $n,k$ and a left node $x$ in $G_{n,k}$ we can find the list of all neighbors of $x$ in time $\poly(n)$ then $G$ is polynomial time computable. \end{theorem} \begin{proof} The main tool is borrowed from~\cite{mus-rom-she:j:muchnik}: all the graphs $G_{n,k}$ share the same set of left nodes while their sets of right nodes are disjoint.
+\begin{theorem} Given a computable (respectively computable in polynomial time) family $G_{n,k}$ of $(2^k,2^k)$-expanders with $L=\zo^n$, $R=\zo^{k+c(n)}$ and the degree of all left nodes is at most $D(n)$, we can construct a computable graph $G$ with $L=\zo^*$ that has a \ver{computable (respectively computable in polynomial time)} on-line matching with overhead $c(n)+\bigO{\log n}$ and the degree of each left node is $\bigO{D(n)n}$. \end{theorem} \begin{proof} The main tool is borrowed from the paper of Musatov et al.~\cite{mus-rom-she:j:muchnik}: all the graphs $G_{n,k}$ share the same set of left nodes while their sets of right nodes are disjoint.
 Let $H_{n,k}$ denote the union of $G_{n,i}$ over all $i<k$.
 Then $H_{n,k}$ has on-line matching up to $2^k$ (without rejections).
 Indeed, each input left node is first given to the matching algorithm for $G_{n,k-1}$ (that has on-line matching up to $2^k$ with at most $2^{k-1}$ rejections) and, if rejected is given to the matching algorithm for $G_{n,k-2}$ and so on.